 I don’t believe in using intimidation, fear or pain to train dogs.
 You wouldn’t see a prong or shock collar on any of my dogs.

-Short and long term goals
+Short and long term goals for dog training

 Short term goals are basic manners skills and teaching them how to learn.
 They learn what the clicker means and that they can make the click happen by doing things.
 I really focus on bonding and building my relationship with the dog.
 They understand that all the best stuff comes from me (or the owner).
 Then we teach simple behaviors, such as sit, down, stay, leave it and come.

 Long term goals are generally walking well on a loose leash, heel work, behaving well in a public setting and advanced obedience and tricks, including some service dog type skills.
 Another huge one is training a dog to accept all types of handling.
 Accepting voluntary basic care like bathing, nail clipping, ear cleaning, giving medication, vaccinating and drawing blood is helpful in day to day life.

 Eventually I’d like to get back into dog sports.
 I’m interested in Agility, Rally Obedience and Nosework.
 I’d also like to get trick titles on my dogs at some point.

 Common dog problems